 Saturday, Dec.
 9, 2017

-“A Dead Whale or a Stove Boat, Part Two.”
+CANCELLED: “A Dead Whale or a Stove Boat, Part Two.”
 Lecture by historic-site interpreter Andrew Lyter on the glory days of the American whaling industry (1783–1861).
-Reservations required by Dec.
-8, 2017.
+Dec.
+9, 2017 program cancelled and incorporated into March 24, 2018 program.

 Saturday, Jan.
 13, 2018